microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/intune-resaccess-conceptual.md

 ---
 title: "Manage resource access certificates in Intune"
-description: "You can import PFX certificates using Microsoft Graph API for Intune."
+description: "You can import PFX certificates using Microsoft Graph API for Intune."author: "tfitzmac"
 ---

 # Manage resource access certificates in Intune